UninformedPleb/adore/README.md

 # ADORE

-ADORE is a backronym for ADO is Really Easy.
-(Yes, it's kinda cornball.)
+ADORE is a backronym for **ADO** is **R**eally **E**asy.
+Yes, it's kinda corny, but it states the project's overall goal quite nicely.

 ## Why use ADORE?

-Many developers (myself among them) find low-level ADO to be tedious in its out-of-the-box form.
-You have to manage every connection, every command, every data adapter, and you have to make sure you clean up after it all.
-Nothing is automatic, and everything has some cleanup task or another that needs to be tended to.

-ADORE simplifies ADO.NET code down to its logical operations: configure, connect, query, get results.
-No more messing around with making sure the connection state is valid or worrying about whether you remembered to dispose everything afterward.

-## A Little History - Why Did I Make ADORE?

-I started ADORE many years ago, developed its concepts in various professional projects through a couple of decades, and finally gave it a name when I uploaded it to Github and Nuget.
-I got it to a semi-tested state, then let it languish for years.
-I counted it as unnecessary and expected it had been supplanted by Dapper.

-But as I used Dapper more and more in my professional duties, I kept wishing for features that I had built into ADORE.
-Mapping query results into domain objects is great, but I still had to manually create a connection.
-And especially since the launch of .NET Core, any simplicity that ADO.NET might have had is gone.
-Cross-platform concerns had dismantled things like DbProviderFactories, and few if any engineering efforts had been made to put it back.
+Many developers find low-level ADO.NET to be tedious.
+I can't really blame them.
+Every connection, every command, every data adapter has to be managed and cleaned up by *you*.
+Nothing is automatic or easy.

+ADORE simplifies ADO.NET by using configurations to pre-initialize much of the boilerplate stuff for you.
+After it's configured and you call the built-in initialization, all you have to do is use a Database to make a Query and run it.

+Of course, there are also additional features that can help you to keep a large project organized.
+You can build a repository-pattern library with ease.
+It even lends itself well to code-generation.
+Check the roadmap for features being planned for future releases.

+## Feature Roadmap
+- Text-file database providers (JSON, XML, CSV)
+  - ADO.NET read operations
+  - Schema detection
+  - ADO.NET write operations
+- Non-remote query parsing, compiled down to LINQ operations
+  - Parsing support for:
+    - XPath
+    - JSONPath
+    - GraphQL
+- Code generation
+  - From SQL, using INFORMATION_SCHEMA and/or sys
+  - From text-file schemas
+- Automatic IDistributedCache management
+  - Per-entity lifetime configuration
+  - Conditional cache overrides and bypasses

 ## How to use ADORE

-### Getting Started

-#### Configure Providers
+### Configure Providers

-The first step in any project that uses ADORE, or really ADO.NET, is to establish the database providers.
-They're the part that will handle each DBMS according to its quirks.
+The first step is to establish the database providers.
+ADO.NET uses the provider pattern so each database engine can be used the same way despite their internal differences.
+Old .NET used to configure the most common providers for you, but now you're responsible for registering these libraries.

-For modern .NET, you're responsible for the registration of database providers.
-These "providers" are the database access assemblies, like Npgsql or Microsoft.Data.SqlClient.
-This part of ADORE is configuration-driven.
-Simply add the providers to your all-environments config.
+ADORE has its own configuration section defined so you can add these to your all-environments configuration, like this:
 ```JSON
 "ADORE": {
 	"ProviderFactories": [